omeka/omeka-s-enduser/docs/modules/mapping.md

 # Mapping

-The [Mapping module](https://omeka.org/s/modules/Mapping){target=_blank} allows you to geolocate Omeka S items.
+The [Mapping module](https://omeka.org/s/modules/Mapping){target=_blank} allows you to geolocate Omeka S items and display interactive maps throughout your public sites.
 Maps can also include timelines that allow you to scroll through items on a map in chronological order.

 ![Map with timeline](../modules/modulesfiles/Mapping_timelinePublic1.png)

-The Mapping module has no global configuration settings.
-It adds several new metadata fields to each item, and a new "Mapping" tab to each item edit screen, as well as several batch-editing options for items.
+The Mapping module adds several new metadata fields to each item, a new "Mapping" tab to item editing, and several batch-editing options for items.
 It also adds:

 - optional location-based search fields to the advanced search pages on the admin and public interfaces, controlled on a site-by-site basis by [Site Settings](../sites/site_settings.md#settings)
 - three page blocks to [Site Pages](../sites/site_pages.md) that can display maps and timelines for browsing: "Map by query", "Map by attachments", and "Map by groups"
 - a "Map Browse" page for each site, found in the [Site Navigation settings](../sites/site_navigation.md)
 - [resource blocks to items and item sets](../sites/site_theme.md#select-regions-and-blocks) (not media), which can be repositioned within the regions offered by a given site's theme.

+Mapping has no global configuration settings.
+Item sets cannot be geolocated, but can display mapping information based on items assigned to them.

 Mapping can work with the [Collecting](../modules/collecting.md#prompts) module, by allowing users filling out the contribution form to provide geolocation data for their submissions.
 Users click directly on a map to place a marker, and can optionally provide a text label for the marker.
 See the Collecting module page for more information.